Extremal digraphs for open neighbourhood location-domination and identifying codes: Conclusion

 By studying structural properties of extremal digraphs with respect to OLD sets, we have been able to give new proofs of several existing results about both digraphs and undirected graphs, for both identifying codes and OLD sets.
 Indeed, OLD sets of general digraphs generalize all these problems.
 Thus, we believe that our results shed new light on this type of extremal problems.

 We have also given a characterization of all such extremal digraphs, which, it appears, form a very rich class of digraphs.
-Even our recursive characterization for extremal digraphs whose underlying graph is a tree, although of course more restricted than the general case, shows that there are many such extremal trees.
+Even our recursive characterization for extremal di-trees, although of course more restricted than the general case, shows that there are many such extremal trees.